khaledaymansaber/heart-disease-classification-project/README.md

-# heart-disease-classification-project
 # 🧠 Heart Disease Prediction – End-to-End Data Science Workflow

 This repository contains a complete Data Science workflow applied to a heart disease dataset.
 The goal is to explore, preprocess, analyze, and model the data to predict the presence of heart disease.
-The project follows a structured pipeline from raw data collection to model evaluation and visualization.
+The project follows a structured pipeline from raw data collection to model evaluation, visualization, and deployment.

 ---